What is The Property Tax?

 A taxpayer may not receive more than one of these exemptions.
 If, however, taxpayers qualify for more than one of these exemptions, the Assessors will encourage them to apply for and receive the exemption that saves them the most money.

-There are other more specific exemptions (surviving spouse of police officers and fire fighters killed in the line of duty, paraplegic veterans) for which the Assessors can provide information.
+There are other more specific exemptions (for example, surviving spouse of police officers & fire fighters killed in the line of duty, and paraplegic veterans) for which the Assessors can provide information.